This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 The main parent block can also contain other direct child blocks, such as a No Results block, as shown in the image above.

-The nesting structure of a GenerateBlocks Query Loop block.
+The default nesting structure of a GenerateBlocks Query Loop (v1) block.

-The nesting structure of a GenerateBlocks Query Loop block.
+The default nesting structure of a GenerateBlocks Query Loop (v1) block.

 This add-on also supports (deeper) block nesting.
 All supported blocks can be nested in other container blocks (like Group, Container, Column, or Section blocks).

-When using a Query Loop type block, its child Post Template block can also be nested in other container blocks if needed, like for example in the GenerateBlocks Query Loop block, where the Post Template block is nested within a Grid block.
+When using a Query Loop type block, its child Post Template block can also be nested in other container blocks if needed, like for example in the GenerateBlocks Query Loop (v1) block, where the Post Template block is nested within a Grid block, as shown in the image on the right.

 Add a custom No Results block